Why Is My Radiator Cold At The Bottom?

 Is The Problem Definitely Sludge?

-Radiators are naturally warmer on top than the bottom, but some radiators more than others.
+Radiators and heated towel rails are naturally warmer on top than the bottom, but some radiators more than others.
 For example, 'convection radiators' focus on convection heating which is when heat rises and pushes cool air downwards.
 This cool air is then heated and the cycle continues.
 All radiators use a combination of both convection heating and simply 'radiating' their heat out.

 Therefore, most radiators will feel cooler at the bottom, but no radiator should be completely cold at the bottom.